What forms are required for medications at school?

 District-Approved List of Nonprescription ("Stock") Medications

 - Calcium Carbonate chewable tablets (Tums)

-How should medications be transported to and from school?
+How should medication be transported to and from school?

 - For student safety, parents/guardians should transport all medication to and from school.
-Do NOT send medications in student lunches.
+Do NOT send medication in student lunches.

-- Prescription medications will be counted upon arrival at the clinic.
+- Controlled medications will be counted upon arrival at the clinic.
 Documentation of the counts will be made with the parent and PISD staff.

 - The school will accept no more than a 30-day supply of prescription medication at a time.